Gevosoft/GevosofBlog/_posts/2019-03-09-Gevosoft-News.markdown

 * The screenshots

 We also pushed out version 16.1 which includes an awesome sync feature!
 Yes, we improved on the old backup feature and made a Multi-Device sync feature that backups & syncs all of your data (logs, pages, notes, tasks) securely and in the background.
-You can read more about the sync feature [here!](https://bulletjournal.ml/sync)
+You can read more about the sync feature [here!](https://journal-companion.gevosoft.com/sync)

-### To Summarize
+### To Summarize (TL;DR)
 * We now own gevosoft.com
 * We updated our main website (gevosoft.com)
 * We launched a blog (blog.gevosoft.com)
-* We redesigned the Bullet Journal Companion App, Website and Store Listing.
+* We redesigned the Journal Companion App, Website and Store Listing.
-* We released a Multi-Device sync feature to the Bullet Journal Companion.
+* We released a Multi-Device sync feature to the Journal Companion.

 Thank you so much for using our products and we hope 2019 is going to be an amazing year for all of us!